 Lesson 10.
 Salaried Job Vs CEO of your own Business – If you are 35 and you have a job that allows you to own and run a project or an account, this is akin to having your own business.
 The stories doing the rounds about your multiple options as a businessman are over rated.

 Lesson 11.
 Partners – You definitely need all the help you can get.
 You rather get it from someone who has a stake in the venture.
 Everybody else, including your family, friends colleagues can only at best critique you and sympathize .
 The quality of your partnership is another topic in itself.

 Lesson 12.
 Pay yourself a salary – This topic is referred to under Numbers, Cash etc, but given its importance, I have this as a topic in itself.
-When one decides to embark on the entrepreneurial journey, one somehow decides to absorb or conveniently downplay the importance of paying oneself a salary.
+When one decides to embark on the entrepreneurial journey you sometimes decide to absorb or conveniently downplay the importance of paying yourself a salary.
 This is perhaps the easiest way to disillusion yourself into thinking that the business is working and making money.

-Action – You may not want to pay yourself as much as you having been drawing from your last job.
+Action – You may not want to pay yourself as were drawing from your last job.
 But please put something reasonable as a salary and remember to factor this in your pricing.

 Lesson 13.
-Rethink your Portfolio of Services/Products – When you are a newbie entrepreneur, everyday brings with it exciting new opportunities and before you know it you are either offering everything and anything or diversifying.
+Rethink your Portfolio of Services/Products – When you are a newbie entrepreneur, every day brings with it exciting new opportunities and before you know it you are either offering everything or diversifying.

 Action – There is no harm in exploring new opportunities, but after about 6 months, you have to look at whats working for you and whats not.
 If you are unable to let go, at least pause it and divert your energies to the ones that work.

 Lesson 14.
 Branding – Logo, Company Website, Business Cards, Company Brochures, Portfolio, Invoices, Proposal documents – All of these add to your credibility in some little way.
 Try not to cut corners.